wethod/learning-center-source/content/settings/index.md

     * **Status of suppliers**
 This feature allows the user to determine a status of a supplier and if it is eligible for contracts or not.
 To set status for your suppliers hit the button "Enable".
 Once the feature is enabled, hit "New status", add a name for your status, assign a colour of your choice and put a check if suppliers with this status will be available for contracts.
 Remember that a user can issue an order only to suppliers that are available for contracts.
 * **Expenses**: 🔜  manage [categories of expenses]({{< relref "finance/index.md#set-a-category-of-expense" >}})
 * **Bank accounts**: set the list of bank accounts available for invoicing matters in your company.
+To each one, you can associate a name and an IBAN code.
+You can then select for each of your [clients]({{< relref "finance/index.md#client-list" >}}) the appropriate bank account usually used for payments.
 * **Vat rates**: set the list of VAT rate options that may be applied to an invoice.
+To each one, you can associate a short label (to easily recognize it), the rate and a more complete description of it.
+You can then select for each of your [clients]({{< relref "finance/index.md#client-list" >}}) the appropriate vat rate usually used for invoicing.
 * **Payment terms**: 🔜  manage all the types of payment terms agreed with your clients for invoicing matters.
+To each one, you can associate a name, the amount of days decided, and whether the payment should be issued at the end of the defined month.

 ## Alerts Engine